 I adapted to wear a mask without being embarrassed about it.
 It is a norm in Japan to wear masks in public.

-More than once, I needed walking directions, – they gladly walk with you and direct you to be sure you are going the right way.
+I struggled with directions more than once.
+I needed walking directions, – they gladly walk with you and direct you to be sure you are going the right way.

 Running the course was sort of like touring Tokyo on foot.
 We ran by tourist spots – the Tokyo Tower, Imperial Palace, Ginza and much more.